 Legends

-Legends 2008
+The Inaugural Legends Ball - 2008

 The Inaugural Legends Ball was a celebration of success, commitment and community – to benefit the wonderful legacy of the Carter G. Woodson African-American History Museum.
 The evening served as a tribute to the lifetime achievements of thirty-two giants.
 They represent countless foot soldiers that have fought and persevered so that others could enjoy freedoms that TODAY allow children to dream.